eddiewebb/dotfiles/README.md

-# .dotfiles
+# Multiple .dotfiles repos

 ## What is it?
-This is a branch in the .dotfiles repo project that demostrates how you might support multiple dotfile folders.
-Script and instructions reflect those updates.
+See [.dotfiles](https://github.com/eddiewebb/dotfiles) for info on the main project, this branch has instructions to support multiple sibling repos and sample alteration to [install.sh](install.sh)

 ## What's it look like?